What We Know About The Attack On Saudi Oil Facilities

 Satellite images show that storage tanks at Abqaiq were struck from a northwest direction, Maliki says.
 He also claims that debris from three cruise missiles that failed to reach Abqaiq were recovered from north of the site.
 The trajectories suggest the missiles were launched from Iran or Iraq.

-Frank Pabian, a long-time imagery analyst, says the impacts look like they may have struck from the west.
+Frank Pabian, a longtime imagery analyst, says the impacts look like they may have struck from the west.

 Regardless, Hinz says, the direction of the impact doesn't necessarily indicate the launch point.
 Both cruise missiles and drones can take circuitous routes to their targets.